By Courage California

 In Congress, Rep. Thompson has advanced efforts to rebuild the middle-class, increase access to healthcare, ensure seniors and veterans aren’t left behind and preserve the environment.
 He currently sits on the House Ways and Means Committee, as well as the Health Subcommittee and serves as Chair of the Select Revenue Measures Subcommittee.
 Prior to his election to Congress, he worked in the California State Senate and the United States Army, where he was recognized with a purple heart for his service.

 Rep. Thompson has progressive positions when it comes to gun safety legislation and increasing access to affordable healthcare.
 That said, he has unfavorable positions when it comes to immigration and is a member of the moderate Blue Dog Coalition.

 Rep. Thompson is being challenged by Jason Kishineff (D), John Wesley Tyler (D), and Scott Giblin (R).
 According to recent election results, Democrats usually win this seat.
-Though we disagree with Rep. Thompson's stances on immigration and his affiliation with the Blue Dog Coalition, his relationships with partners, positions of power in Congress support progressive momentum, and his Democratic opponents' lack of viability makes Thompson the strongest choice in this race.
+Though we disagree with Rep. Thompson's stances on immigration and his affiliation with the Blue Dog Coalition, his relationships with partners, his position of power in Congress, his progressive position on issues like gun safety, and his Democratic opponents' lack of viability makes Thompson the strongest choice in this race.

 Representative Mark DeSaulnier is from Lowell, MA, moved to California in the early 1970s and currently resides in Concord, CA. He is the incumbent, having served in this position since 2015.
 According to campaign materials, he is running for re-election to continue to promote progressive values and work to create a more just and equal country.